 The mock advertisements on the cover of the program booklet all praise the elixir of the quack doctor Dulcamara, which he claims can cure everything from impotence to constipation.
 Of course the elixir is just ordinary red wine, but it works beautifully for the love-sick Nemorino in the opera.

 My photos in this post are from 2006.
-The text was last revised in 2017.
+I revised the text in 2020.